 Kate Baxter, Fabric of my Life

 Where you work should be a space that makes you feel empowered and motivated.
-It’s important to remove anything from the space that doesn’t spark joy (think piles of bills or stacks of unpaid invoices – grr!), keep things as organised as possible and bring in a few biophilic elements, such as potted houseplants or a naturally scented candle, to help reduce your stress levels and boost productivity and creativity.
+It’s important to remove anything from the space that doesn’t spark joy (think piles of bills or stacks of unpaid invoices – grr!), keep things as organized as possible and bring in a few biophilic elements, such as potted houseplants or a naturally scented candle, to help reduce your stress levels and boost productivity and creativity.
 Anything in your workspace that connects you to the natural world can help facilitate effortless concentration when your direct focus on a task begins to wane - just a few minutes looking out onto the garden can help my mind recharge and regain focus.
 Read Kate's Blog.

 Victoria Jackson, Apartment Number 4